awatson1978/ckcc/readme.md

 =========================
 #### Development

-This app uses the starrynight utility for QA and publication, so you'll need to install that.
+This app uses the starrynight utility for fetching packages and running QA scripts, so you'll need to install that.

 ````sh
   # or be adventures, and use the starrynight fetch command, which uses the .meteor/repo file